 If your ticket price is comparable, we investigate which American airline offers the best new Premium Economy seat and overall experience?
 Delta or American Airlines.
-It is worth noting that the old Economy Plus seats on United are fundamentally the same seats as economy with more leg room, so for this comparison, United comes in a poor third and is not compared in any detail.
+It is worth noting that the old Economy Plus seats on United are fundamentally the same seats as economy with more legroom.
+For this comparison, United comes in a poor third and is not compared in any detail.

 Delta Premium Select Seat Review

 What do you get when you fly Delta Premium Select?
-The exclusive cabin will offer more space, elevated service and “thoughtful amenities”.
-This means that you should be in an exclusive cabin, separate from economy, you get a more dedicated air host or hostess and you will get food, drink, blanket, pillow and an amenity kit.
+The exclusive cabin will offer more space, elevated service, and “thoughtful amenities”.
+This means that you should be in an exclusive cabin, separate from economy, you get a more dedicated air host or hostess, and you will get food, drink, a blanket, pillow, and an amenity kit.

-Seats will have up to 38 inches of pitch, up to 19 inches of width with up to seven inches of recline.
-Delta Premium seats will also offer adjustable leg rests and head rests.
-Delta will provide a Westin Heavenly® In-Flight Blanket with pillow and a TUMI amenity kit featuring Malin+Goetz Travel Essentials.
+Seats will have up to 38 inches of pitch, up to 19 inches of width, with up to seven inches of recline.
+Delta Premium seats will also offer adjustable leg rests and headrests.
+Delta will provide a Westin Heavenly® In-Flight Blanket with a pillow and a TUMI amenity kit featuring Malin+Goetz Travel Essentials.

-Entertainment will be presented on an up to 13.3-inch, high-resolution in-flight entertainment screen that is among the largest in its class showcasing complimentary movies, shows and games, and noise-cancelling headphones.
-There will also be in-seat power ports for large and small devices and travellers will get the Delta Sky Priority service, which includes faster check-in, 2 checked bags, accelerated security, priority boarding and expedited baggage service.
+Entertainment will be presented on an up to 13.3-inch, high-resolution in-flight entertainment screen among the largest in its class, showcasing complimentary movies, shows, games, and noise-canceling headphones.
+There will also be in-seat power ports for large and small devices, and travelers will get the Delta Sky Priority service, which includes faster check-in, 2 checked bags, accelerated security, priority boarding, and expedited baggage service.

 American Airlines Premium Economy Review

-AA’s new premium economy product will feature a leather seat with 38 inches of pitch and 19″ of width (similar to domestic First) with winged head rests which will hold your head in place if you are trying to sleep, a leg-foot rest, larger touchscreen monitors (than in economy), noise-cancelling headphones, AC power outlets and USB ports.
-Passengers onboard will benefit from an enhanced dining experience, with upgraded meal options and complimentary spirits, beer and wine.
+AA’s new premium economy product will feature a leather seat with 38 inches of pitch and 19 inches of width (similar to domestic First) with winged headrests that will hold your head in place if you are trying to sleep, a leg-foot rest, larger touchscreen monitors (than in economy), noise-canceling headphones, AC power outlets, and USB ports.
+Passengers on board will benefit from an enhanced dining experience, with upgraded meal options and complimentary spirits, beer, and wine.
 On the ground, customers will also be able to check up to two bags free of charge and will be given priority boarding ahead of those seated in the main cabin (economy).